Helping travelers to Italy since 2008

 You'll find lots of conflicting information on websites and forums about what's open and what's closed in Rome on 1 May.
 Here's the real story.

 • Most restaurants remain open on May Day - after all, it's a day when families and friends like to eat out.
 The most popular are likely to be booked, though, so if you're in Rome before 1 May, book a table if you have a favourite restaurant.
-Not all of them take bookings so in that case - just turn up early and be prepared to queue.
+Not all of them take bookings, however, so in that case - just turn up early and be prepared to queue!

 • Monuments like the Colosseum, Roman Forum and Caracalla Baths used to close every 1st May.
-However in 2017 they were open to take advantage of the holiday traffic, but decided to close instead on 2 May.
+In 2026, these sites now typically operate on holiday hours (e.g., Colosseum 8:30–16:30 into May 2026), often with free entry on May 1st as state museums, requiring advance booking.
 It's unclear what the City of Rome will do in future years.
-Their website (in English) will have updates, or click here to ask us for "on-the-ground" information.
+Their website (in English) will have updates.

 • Churches remain open, so if you're planning to visit St Peter's Basilica or the Pantheon on that day you won't have any problem.